One of the best-known things about Mackinac Island is that it’s a car-free destination and has been that way for 125 years!

 Where can you go to ride horses on Mackinac Island?

 There are lots of options for riding horses on Mackinac Island.
-A narrated horse-drawn carriage tour is just one way.
-You can also take the reins of your own private horse-drawn carriage, or go horseback riding through town or on some of the 70-plus miles of trails through Mackinac Island State Park.
+A narrated horse-drawn carriage tour of Mackinac Island is just one way.
+You can also take the reins of your own private horse-drawn carriage, or go horseback riding around Mackinac Island or on some of the 70-plus miles of trails through Mackinac Island State Park.
 You can even get a horse-riding lesson at the Mackinac Community Equestrian Center.

 Where can you see horses on Mackinac Island?